jamesmontalvo3/Sharepoint-to-MediaWiki/README.md

 Pull content out of Sharepoint wiki for insertion into MediaWiki

+See also https://github.com/jamesmontalvo3/wikify, which can be used to convert Microsoft Word files to MediaWiki format.
+The Wikify project is a bit more mature, but both are far from perfect.

 ## Requirements
 1. Web server with PHP (I used XAMPP)
 2. Perl (I used Strawberry Perl) with HTML-WikiConverter module and html2wiki in path